imgag/ClinCNV/README.md

 For **common** CNPs: https://pubmed.ncbi.nlm.nih.gov/35597955/ (this is an advanced analysis and the tool is not working strictly out of the box, better contact me first)

+The reason for the very high computation time is, most probably, writing out the visualization tracks for IGV.
+You can turn it off via `--visulizationIGV` flag, if you are interested only in calls, not in the visual inspection.

 ## Pre-requisites

 We expect you to install ClinCNV on Linux or MacOS platforms.
 Copy all the files using `git clone https://github.com/imgag/ClinCNV.git`.
 We expect you to install `R` (as new version as possible, we used ClinCNV with `R 3.2.3`, but you may experience problems installing libraries using the old version) and the following libraries: